Is It Time To Increase Your Serving Size of CBD?

 The prevailing advice is that people should take a “low and slow” approach, but for the functional benefits of CBD to be felt it’s important not to be too conservative with your serving size.
 But how to strike this balance?
 Our advice is that you should not start too low, nor should you spend several weeks at a serving that isn’t working for you.
 In our mission to help more people discover the benefits of CBD, we advocate for higher servings.
 Is it safe to do so?
 CBD has demonstrated a remarkable safety profile time and time again, so side effects shouldn’t keep people from trying bigger serving sizes in their efforts to find an amount that brings them relief.

 It’s vital to remember that CBD products don’t always include only CBD in their formulations.
-You’ll see full-spectrum products or isolate products offered.
-As the name suggests, an isolate product will contain only pure CBD in its formulation.
+You’ll see full spectrum products or THC free products offered.
+As the name suggests, an THC free product will contain only pure CBD in its formulation.
 In this case, as we mentioned above, you should feel free to try a higher serving size if you’re not getting the results that you want.

-While the psychoactive effects that some people might feel at higher levels still won’t be anywhere near the intoxicating levels that are possible with THC-focused products, you might want to consider going with an isolate product during the workday or on days you need to drive.
-In the case of full-spectrum products, here’s a situation where you can apply the principle of “starting low.”
+While the psychoactive effects that some people might feel at higher levels still won’t be anywhere near the intoxicating levels that are possible with THC-focused products, you might want to consider going with a THC free product during the workday or on days you need to drive.
+In the case of full spectrum products, here’s a situation where you can apply the principle of “starting low,” particularly if you are using something like our high potency, full spectrum CBD oil tincture product.
 It’s not the CBD that you are keeping an eye on, but more the fractional amount of THC found in those products.